Ty1776/reading-notes/201/class14PsychologicalSafety.md

 As I was preparing to leave my previous job to attend Code Fellows, I was still in the process of training an apprentice.
 For the last week or so, Dispatch was reluctant to have the apprentice ride with me, until I relayed to him that I had a desire to pass on as much of my knowledge as I was able before I left.
 "Psychological Safety" is extremely important to a business, as it can mean the difference between success and failure.
 You want your employees to be happy, and to feel fulfilled.
 A happy employee is typically a productive employee.
 When an employee is disgruntled or unhappy, productivity typically falls.
 As Jim Bennett said a couple of weeks ago in Partner Power Hour, find a place where you are happy.
 Find a good manager to work for, or if you are a manager, BE that manager that people WANT to work for.

+## Things I want to know more about

+- Ways to recover from working in a psychologically unhealthy environment